Analysis | Two late polls mirroring 2016 results have Democrats spooked — but there are important differences

 After all, Trump ended up winning both of those states, improving to a nine-point win in Iowa and squeaking past Clinton in Wisconsin as undecided voters overwhelmingly tipped into his column.

 The Marquette poll was one of those that helped foster Democrats’ sense of confidence in the 2016 result; that it shows something similar this time is seen not as reassuring but as concerning.
-Couple that with Trump’s continued strength in Iowa, according to the Des Moines Register poll, and conditions seem ripe for a repeat of Trump’s 2016 surge across the upper Midwest — the surge that won him the presidency.
+Couple that with Trump’s continued strength in Iowa, according to the Des Moines Register poll, and conditions seem ripe for a repeat of Trump’s 2016 surge across the Upper Midwest — the surge that won him the presidency.

-But there are at least four reasons that that specific concern is overwrought, though not unwarranted.
+But there are at least four reasons that specific concern is overwrought, though not unwarranted.

 The first is that individual polls are often an imperfect guide to the state of a race.
 The New York Times’s Nate Cohn has a good column contextualizing the Iowa result, making a similar point.
 Selzer & Company is the state’s premier pollster, but, as with any poll, there’s a built-in margin of error — even setting aside variations in how pollsters look at the likely turnout.